AndrewNoonan2004/AwesomeWm-config/README.md

 # AwesomeWm-config
-This is my personal config of Awesome WM
+This is my personal config of Awesome WM.
-Most of the credit for this can go to https://github.com/ChrisTitusTech/titus-awesome.git
+Most of the credit for this can go to:https://github.com/ChrisTitusTech/titus-awesome.git